 Using a Limited User Password

-Some organizations (in my experience they are all Christian churches) that use envelope numbers also have volunteers who they call Tellers or Counters who collect and tally up the envelopes.
+Some organizations (in our experience they are all Christian churches) that use envelope numbers also have volunteers who they call Tellers or Counters who collect and tally up the envelopes.
 Some of those churches also want the Tellers to do the data entry directly into the DONATION program.
-However, the whole purpose of using envelopes is to increase confidentiality, and thus some users have expressed to me a desire for the Tellers to be able to do data entry based on the envelope number, and not see the donor's name when they do so, or their donation history.
+However, the whole purpose of using envelopes is to increase confidentiality, and thus some users want the Tellers to be able to do data entry based on the envelope number, and not see the donor's name when they do so, or their donation history.

 -You can see the main window, with envelope numbers listed in the Donor List on the left rather than names.